 Homemade Marinara Sauce doesn’t get any easier!
-This requires just a handful of ingredients and 20 minutes on the stove for a memorable Italian Marinara.
-Everyone needs a great pasta sauce in their recipe collection and this one is a keeper.
+This requires just a handful of ingredients – tomatoes, onion, garlic, oregano, and basil, and a quick 20-minute simmer for a memorable Italian Marinara.

 Homemade marinara sauce in saucepan